 XM is licensed in Belize by the Financial Services Commission (FSC, formerly IFSC) — not Mauritius or Seychelles.
-The Belize entity, XM Global Limited, serves non-EU/UK retail clients and pays the $30 no deposit bonus.
+Current XM Global Limited documents cite FSC Belize licence 000261/309.
+The Belize entity serves many non-EU/UK retail clients and may show country-specific bonuses where eligible.

 Direct answer

 The international “offshore” entity in XM Group is registered in Belize, supervised by the Belize FSC.
+Current XM Global Limited documents cite licence 000261/309.
 There is sometimes confusion online with Mauritius (FSC Mauritius) and Seychelles (FSA Seychelles) because all three are common offshore brokerage jurisdictions — but XM Group is not licensed in either of those.
 Brokers using XM-style branding under FSC Mauritius or FSA Seychelles are not part of XM Group.

 What the Belize FSC licence gives you